 First stage, 90 days or so.

 Second stage, Overseed with field peas, beans and Crimson Clover.
 2016 & 2017

-Mycelium (mushroom web) becomes established in the woodchip naturally, the mound becomes a natural sponge holding water.
+Mycelium (mushroom web) becomes established in the woodchip (or leaves) naturally, the mound becomes a natural sponge holding water.

 You can plant tree seedlings the first year as long as each tree is planted in about a gallon of soil to get started.

 The wood chip will decompose enough in the second year that the yearling seedlings will happily send their root systems into the damp decomposing wood chips.
 After about 3 years your chip will look like this.... nice dirt!

 This is fall of 2017, setting fruit trees.